silvacms/documentation/source/code_source/index.rst

   parameters in Silva content.
 If set to off only existing set parameters can be edited in Silva content,

-- Line 8 sets the flag ``previewable`` to on, that will enable the preview all Code Sources in the WYSIWYG editor.
-Preview in the editor can be disabled in the editor, in cases the Code Sources contains complicated Javascript that might not work in the editor.
+- Line 8 sets the flag ``previewable`` to on, that will enable to preview Code Sources in the WYSIWYG editor.
+Preview in the editor can be disabled, in cases the Code Source contains complicated Javascript that might not work in the editor.

 If your Code Source needs parameters, you can add a file called